 Ancillary probate refers to a secondary probate proceeding that takes place in any state other than the domiciliary state.
 Ancillary probate is necessary to transfer or sell real estate, aka real property, located in any state other than the decedent’s domiciliary state.

 After someone passes away, the first step in the probate process is to establish the domiciliary estate in the decedent’s state of residence.
 Once a personal representative, or executor is appointed for the domiciliary proceeding, the next step is to petition to initiate the ancillary probate in the county in which the real estate is located.

-As an example, John lives in New York but owns a vacation home in West Palm Beach.
-When John passes away, his Last Will & Testament must be submitted to his local probate court in New York to begin the domiciliary probate process.
-A second probate process must also be started in Palm Beach County, Florida to transfer the home in West Palm Beach to his beneficiaries, or to clear title to a new owner via the sales process.
+As an example, John lives in Connecticut but owns a vacation home in , FL.
+When John passes away, his Last Will & Testament must be submitted to his local probate court in Connecticut to begin the domiciliary probate process.
+A second probate process must also be started in Royal Palm Beach, Florida to transfer the home to his beneficiaries, or to clear title to a new owner via the sales process.

 Generally, ancillary probate administration is required in Florida when someone who was not a Florida resident dies and:

 Ancillary probate in Palm Beach County, Florida can complicate the already time-consuming and sometimes costly probate process, but it is the only way to pass Florida real estate to the rightful beneficiaries.
 Because ancillary probate has the potential to prolong the domiciliary probate proceeding, it is crucial to work with a skilled Florida ancillary probate attorney.